zacliu2023/OpenSeek/README.md

 ```

 ## Running the Baseline
-Make sure you have completed the environment installation and configuration as outlined in the [previous section](#preparation) and your folder should be like this:
+Make sure you have completed the environment installation and configuration as outlined in the [previous section](#preparation) and your **OpenSeek** folder should be like this:

 ```
-OpenSeek Project
+OpenSeek
-├── OpenSeek-Small-v1-Baseline (This is the log dir which will appear after the program runs.)
-├── OpenSeek-Pretrain-100B (This is the Dataset dir which contains the 100B dataset from huggingface.)
+├── OpenSeek-Small-v1-Baseline (Experiment directory contains logs and model checkpoints.)
+├── OpenSeek-Pretrain-100B (Dataset directory for downloaded datasets.)
-├── FlagScale (This is the FlagScale package download from github.)
+├── FlagScale (FlagScale directory cloned from GitHub.)
-├── CONTRIBUTING.md
-├── LICENSE
-├── README.md
-├── README_zh.md
-├── configs
-├── contribution.jpeg
-├── docker
-├── docs
-├── evaluation
-├── figs
-├── hf_openseek
-├── openseek
-├── openseek_logo.jpg
-├── tools
+├── ...
-└── wechat.png
 ```

 Next, you can run the baseline with a simple command: